-Andy Sumner is a Reader in International Development and Co-Director of the King’s International Development Institute at King’s College London.
+Andy Sumner is a Reader in International Development in the Department of International Development at King’s College London.

-He was UK representative and Vice President of the European Association of Development Research and Training Institutes between 2008 to 2014 and a council member of the Development Studies Association from 2000 to 2014.
+He is a member of the ESRC Peer Review College and has also held various roles in academic networks, including as a Vice President of, and UK representative to, the European Association of Development Research and Training Institutes (EADI) from 2008 to 2014, and as a Council Member of the Development Studies Association, UK and Ireland, from 2000 to 2014.